Transportation onto log-Lipschitz perturbations: Introduction

 More recently, there have been several works investigating Lipschitz properties of the Langevin transport map in the Euclidean setting when the target measure satisfies certain convexity conditions \cite{MS21, neeman2022lipschitz, klartag_Putterman, shenfeld2022}.
 Our focus here is on a different class of target measures, with a first-order condition on the target rather than a second-order condition (but still using strong convexity assumptions on the source measure).
 As a general motivation for relaxing regularity assumptions, we mention that reversing diffusion processes to construct transport maps has recently gained a lot of traction in the machine learning community \cite{HJA20,BTHD21}, where such constructions are used to generate samples from unknown distributions.

 The study of the Langevin transport map led to new results that were previously unattainable for the optimal transport map.
 However, all results mentioned above are limited to measures on Euclidean spaces, while the question of Lipschitz transport maps is also interesting for non-Euclidean geometries.
 Indeed, for Riemannian manifolds there are some motivating questions of E. Milman \cite{milman2018spectral} and of Beck and Jerison \cite{beck_friedland}.
 In light of this, an additional goal in this work is to establish sufficient conditions on weighted Riemmnanian manifolds to ensure the existence of Lipschitz transport maps.
-In particular, the first-order condition, described above, is defined in terms of the underlying metric of the space and is natural in this setting.
-With this condition, we go beyond the Euclidean setting and establish Lipschitz bounds on Riemannian manifolds as well.
-Our results yield, for the first time, a construction of globally Lipschitz transport maps with explicit bounds in a general manifold setting.
+While the existence of a Lipschitz optimal transport map can be established in some manifold settings \cite[Theorem 3.1]{MR2648684}, the bounds are dimension-dependent and the necessary assumptions are highly restrictive.
+In contrast, under the first-order condition described above, our results yield, for the first time, a construction of globally Lipschitz transport maps with explicit dimension-free bounds in a general manifold setting.